Aligning Language Models with Real-time Knowledge Editing: Introduction

+In this work, we introduce CRAFT (\textbf{\underline{C}}hinese \textbf{\underline{R}}eal-time statistics \textbf{\underline{A}}nd \textbf{\underline{F}}inance knowledge editing datase\textbf{\underline{T}}), an ever-evolving real-world dataset for knowledge editing in Chinese.
+It leverages publicly available official data that are continuously updated, ensuring both temporal freshness and real-world applications.
+CRAFT is organized in well-designed paired edits, each serving as a composite reasoning test to evaluate models' ability to integrate multiple related factual updates.
+Meanwhile, it supports evaluations on alias portability and temporal and common-sense locality, providing a comprehensive assessment of LMs' adaptability and robustness under dynamic knowledge changes.
+The differences between CRAFT and previous datasets are summarized in Table~\ref{tab:benchmark_comparison}.

+We perform exposure analysis on CRAFT and other evaluation datasets with five different LMs.
+The results indicate that a large portion of knowledge in existing datasets has been known to LMs while the exposure rate of CRAFT is nearly zero.
+This validates the real-time property of CRAFT, which makes it challenging and fair.

+We evaluate a suite of representative knowledge editing methods on CRAFT and demonstrate current approaches exhibit inherent limitations.
+Parameter-based approaches like ROME~\cite{rome} and WISE~\cite{wise} suffer from gradual model degradation and scarcely edit successfully when new knowledge comes sequentially and continually.
+Simple retrieval-based approaches like IKE~\cite{ike} and EREN~\cite{eren} fail to achieve consistent balanced performance due to lack of alignment.
+LTE~\cite{lte}, which aligns LMs with knowledge editing via finetuning, shows weak locality due to overfitting on irrelevant queries.

-In this work, we introduce KEDAS~\footnote{\textipa{/"ki:d@s/}, pronounced as ``kee-das".}, namely \textbf{\underline{K}}nowledge \textbf{\underline{E}}diting alignment with \textbf{\underline{D}}iverse \textbf{\underline{A}}ugmentation and \textbf{\underline{S}}elf-adaptive inference, an advanced knowledge editing framework featuring diverse representations of edits and flexible inference paths.
-The alignment is a one-time offline stage, where the LLM is finetuned with low-rank adaptation (LoRA)~\cite{lora}.
-Once the alignment is finished, users can perform knowledge editing without modifying any parameters.
-During editing, a novel technique of diverse edit augmentation is introduced to store different forms of each edit and thus improve the generalization of applied edits.
+Towards flexible real-time knowledge editing, we propose KEDAS\footnote{\textipa{/"ki:d@s/}, pronounced as ``kee-das''.}, namely \textbf{\underline{K}}nowledge \textbf{\underline{E}}diting alignment with \textbf{\underline{D}}iverse \textbf{\underline{A}}ugmentation and \textbf{\underline{S}}elf-adaptive inference, an advanced knowledge editing framework featuring diverse representations of edits and flexible inference paths.
+The one-time offline alignment stage first finetunes the LM with low-rank adaptation (LoRA)~\cite{lora}.
+Once the alignment is finished, users may edit any knowledge without modifying any parameters.
+During editing, we introduce diverse edit augmentation to store different forms of each edit in the memory.
 In the inference phase, a filter-enhanced smart retriever is employed to adaptively select the base model or the aligned model.
-If any edits are recalled from the memory, the prompt will go through the LLM with LoRA activated.
-Otherwise, the prompt just passes to the original model before alignment to guarantee locality and avoid over-fitting.
+If any edits are recalled, the prompt will go through the LM with LoRA activated.
+Otherwise, the prompt just passes to the original LM to guarantee locality and avoid over-fitting.
+On both CRAFT and traditional datasets, KEDAS exhibits outstanding performance in all metrics and significantly outperforms previous methods, illustrating an ideal paradigm of knowledge editing alignment.